Vincit/objection.js/doc/includes/API.md

 console.log(`${numRelatedRows} rows were related`);
 ```

-Relates an existing model to another model.
+Relate (attach) an existing model to another model.

 This method doesn't create a new instance but only updates the foreign keys and in
 the case of many-to-many relation, creates a join row to the join table.